 A hysterectomy is a procedure that removes your uterus, or womb.
 It’s recommended when you have a serious condition or disease of this organ.

 Hysterectomies are highly individualized depending on your needs.
-Dr. Ronen discusses all treatment options with you so you can make an informed decision about whether a hysterectomy is the right step for you.
+Dr. Pinky Ronen or Dr. Itai Ronen, will discuss all treatment options with you so you can make an informed decision about whether a hysterectomy is the right step for you.

-Dr. Ronen may recommend a total, partial, or radical hysterectomy.
-During a total hysterectomy, Dr. Ronen removes all of your uterus, including your cervix.
+Our doctors may recommend a total, partial, or radical hysterectomy.
+During a total hysterectomy, Dr. Pinky Ronen, or Dr. Itai Ronen, removes all of your uterus, including your cervix.
 A total hysterectomy may include removal of your ovaries and fallopian tubes.

-A partial hysterectomy is when Dr. Ronen removes just the upper portion of your uterus, leaving the cervix intact.
+A partial hysterectomy is when a doctor removes just the upper portion of your uterus, leaving the cervix intact.
 Your ovaries may be removed during a partial hysterectomy, depending on your particular case.

-If you’re diagnosed with cervical or uterine cancer, Dr. Ronen may recommend a radical hysterectomy.
+If you’re diagnosed with cervical or uterine cancer, our doctors may recommend a radical hysterectomy.

-In this procedure, she removes the entire uterus, cervix, tissue surrounding the cervix, and the upper part of your vagina.
+In this procedure, the doctor removes the entire uterus, cervix, tissue surrounding the cervix, and the upper part of your vagina.
 A radical hysterectomy sometimes includes removal of the ovaries and fallopian tubes.